jhluu/ds-infected-cell-summer/README.md

 Compiled_Data_Frames.ipynb: Compiles all the CRISPR screens and adds a metadata column (last name of author, virus).
 I have added the "screens" folder to the shared Google Drive.

 Compiled_df_CRISPR screens.ipynb: Finds all the CRISPR screen results csv files and add author + virus names

+Workflows: directory with makefile that takes fastq data (treatment and control) and Fred Hutch's Nextflow pipeline to create count tables and run RRA and RRAflute